-Natural gas Product Short name Definition Natural gas NA NATGAS Natural gas comprises gases, occurring in underground depose whether liquefied or gaseous, consisting mainly of methane, includes "non-associated" gas originating from fields produce hydrocarbons only in gaseous form; "associated" gas produced association with crude oil; and methane recovered from coal mi (colliery gas) or from coal seams (coal seam gas).
+Product Short name Definition Natural gas NATGAS Natural gas comprises gases, occurring in underground deposits, whether liquefied or gaseous, consisting mainly of methane.
+It includes "non-associated" gas originating from fields producing hydrocarbons only in gaseous form; "associated" gas produced in association with crude oil; and methane recovered from coal mines (colliery gas) or from coal seams (coal seam gas).
 Production represents dry marketable production within national boundaries, including offshore production and is measured after purification and extraction of NGL and sulphur.
 It includes quantities used within the natural gas industry; in gas extraction, pipeline systems and processing plants.
-Quantities of gas that are re- injected, vented or flared are excluded.
+Quantities of gas that are re-injected, vented or flared are excluded.
+Note: starting with the 2011 edition, gas works gas is included with coal.
+In previous years, gas works gas was included with natural gas.

-Crude, NGL, refinery feedstocks Product Short name Definition Crude/NGL/ feedstocks (if no detail) CRNGFEED This item is only used if the detailed breakdown is not available.
+Crude, NGL, refinery feedstocks

+Product Short name Definition Crude/NGL/feedstocks (if no detail) CRNGFEED This item is only used if the detailed breakdown is not available.
 It includes crude oil, natural gas liquids, refinery feedstocks, additives/blending components and other hydrocarbons.
 Crude oil CRUDEOIL Crude oil is a mineral oil consisting of a mixture of hydrocarbons of natural origin and associated impurities, such as sulphur.
 It exists in the liquid phase under normal surface temperatures and pressure and its physical characteristics (density, viscosity, etc.) are highly variable.
 It includes field or lease condensates (separator liquids) which are recovered from associated and non-associated gas where it is commingled with the commercial crude oil stream.
 Natural gas liquids NGL NGL are the liquid or liquefied hydrocarbons recovered from natural gas in separation facilities or gas processing plants.
 Natural gas liquids include ethane, propane, butane (normal and iso-), (iso) pentane and pentanes plus (sometimes referred to as natural gasoline or plant condensate).
 Refinery feedstocks REFFEEDS A refinery feedstock is a processed oil destined for further processing (e.g. straight run fuel oil or vacuum gas oil) other than blending in the refining industry.
-It is transformed into one or more components and/or finished products.
 With further processing, it will be transformed into one or more components and/or finished products.
-This definition also covers returns from the petrochemical industry to the refining industry (e.g. pyrolysis gasoline, C4 fractions, gasoil and fuel oil fractions) Additives/blending components ADDITIVE Additives are non-hydrocarbon substances added to or blended with a product to modify its properties, for example, to improve its combustion characteristics.
+This definition also covers returns from the petrochemical industry to the refining industry (e.g. pyrolysis gasoline, C4 fractions, gasoil and fuel oil fractions).
+Additives/blending components ADDITIVE Additives are non-hydrocarbon substances added to or blended with a product to modify its properties, for example, to improve its combustion characteristics.
 Alcohols and ethers (MTBE, methyl tertiary-butyl ether) and chemical alloys such as tetraethyl lead are included here.
-The biomass fractions of biogasoline, biodiesel and ethanol are not included here, but under liquid biofuels.
+The biofuel fractions of biogasoline, biodiesel and ethanol are not included here, but under liquid biofuels.
 This differs from the presentation of additives in the Oil Information publication.
 Other hydrocarbons NONCRUDE This category includes synthetic crude oil from tar sands, shale oil, etc., liquids from coal liquefaction, output of liquids from natural gas conversion into gasoline, hydrogen and emulsified oils (e.g. Orimulsion).